TL;DR

 Common mistakes

-- Trusting cook times exactly — stove power, pan material, altitude, and how cold your protein started all shift cook time by 20-40%; always check doneness, not the clock
+- Trusting cook times exactly — they swing 20-40% with stove, pan, and starting temperature; always check doneness, not the clock

-- Salting at the start at full amount — sauces and reductions concentrate; salt at the end and you can always add more, you cannot remove it
+- Salting at the start at full amount — sauces and reductions concentrate; salt at the end, because you can add more but cannot remove it

 - Asking AI for a recipe then mentally changing five things — at that point you are writing the recipe; tell the model your changes up front and let it re-plan

-- Forgetting to declare pantry staples — if you do not list oil and salt, the model will write recipes that “need 2 tablespoons of oil” as if oil is something you have to buy
+- Forgetting to declare pantry staples — leave out oil and salt and the model writes recipes that “need 2 tablespoons of oil” as if oil is something you buy each time

 - Ignoring the “use only my list” rule — re-read the ingredient block before you start; the model will sneak in wine, butter, or fresh herbs

-- Using AI for baking — flour, leavening, and hydration ratios are not where models are reliable; use AI for ideas, a tested recipe for execution
+- Using AI for baking — flour, leavening, and hydration ratios are not reliable; use AI for ideas, a tested recipe for execution

-- Skipping the taste check — the model can’t taste; that step is yours, and salt + acid almost always need one more nudge at the end
+- Skipping the taste check — the model can’t taste; that step is yours, and salt plus acid almost always need one more nudge at the end

-- Trusting AI for medical dietary restrictions — gluten, nut, dairy, and shellfish allergens require ingredient-by-ingredient human verification, not “AI says it’s gluten-free”
+- Trusting AI for medical dietary restrictions — gluten, nut, dairy, and shellfish allergens need ingredient-by-ingredient human verification, not “AI says it’s gluten-free”

 FAQ

-- The recipe asks for things I do not have — what do I do?: Re-prompt with: “Use only the ingredients I listed.
-If a flavor element is missing, put the workaround in the substitution table; do not put it in the steps.”
+- The recipe asks for things I do not have — what do I do?
+Re-prompt: “Use only the ingredients I listed.
+If a flavor element is missing, put the workaround in the substitution table, not the steps.”
 Then re-run.

-- What if I have 15 minutes, not 25?: Tell the model that explicitly, and add “no recipe step longer than 4 minutes.”
+- What if I have 15 minutes, not 25?
+Tell the model explicitly and add “no recipe step longer than 4 minutes.”
 The shape changes: stir-fry over noodles, not braise; sandwich, not bake.